joncloud/recipes/BakedEggs.md

 Eggs can be prepped, and chilled overnight and baked the next morning.

+Recipe can be doubled in a 9 x 13 baking dish.
+Review baking time to be 40-50 minutes.

 ## Ingredients

 * Non stick cooking spray
 * 6 eggs
-* 120g all purpose flour
+* 60g all purpose flour
 * Milk
 * Salt
 * Pepper